rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Integration with AWS Services: ELB seamlessly integrates with various AWS offerings and services such as EC2, EC2 Auto Scaling Groups, Amazon ECS, AWS Certificate Manager (ACM), CloudWatch, Route 53, AWS WAF (Web Application Firewall), and AWS Global Accelerator, simplifying the setup and management of complex architectures.

+#### Health Checks
++  Health Checks are crucial for Load Balancers
++ They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
++ The health check is done on a port and a route (/health is common)
++ If the response is not 200 (OK), then the instance is unhealthy

 #### Types of Load Balancer
 1. Classic Load Balancer (CLB) (vI-old generation)-2009:
 + External (Public) CLB: Routes incoming traffic from the internet to the instances in your VPC.
 It has a public DNS name and public IP addresses.